ppknz/ppknz.github.io/3/index.md

 So I had a look at the [documentation around pkg2appimage](https://docs.appimage.org/packaging-guide/converting-binary-packages/pkg2appimage.html) utility as well as some [examples recipes](https://github.com/AppImage/pkg2appimage/tree/master/recipes).
 Recipes are essentially a mark up file providing instructions to `pkg2appimage` utility on how to construct the AppImage.

-The best way to learn the syntax for the yml mark up files is to read the documentation and have a look at few example.
+The best way to learn the syntax for the yml mark up files is to read the documentation and have a look at few examples.
 Maybe even run a simple example file through the `pk2appimage` utility to get a sense of how the sausage is made.

 If anyone wants to create an AppImage for Movian the recipe I constructed is below.
 I managed to create this AppImage successfully through mostly trial and error.
 I just like that it is accessible enough for a non software developer like me to be able to dabble in and get something useful out of it.